VxMxPx/mysli/packages/mysli/web/assets/doc/README.md

 ## Introduction

-Help you to merge and compress assets thought command line and to load them in templates.
+Merge and compress assets thought command line and load them in templates.

 ## Usage